 “Most people with I/DD grow up without knowing how their bodies work, where babies come from, or what sexual touch is.”Oak Hill Center for Relationship and Sexuality Education

 Duguay went on to found Oak Hill’s Center for Relationship and Sexuality Education.
 Now retired, her legacy is tremendous.
 Duguay’s curriculum, Positive Choices, has been found effective by researchers at George Mason University, University of Iowa, and Syracuse University and sold in 34 states.
-In addition, Oak Hill has recently revised her series of adult workbooks and made them available as a free download, a tremendous resource (highlighted below).
+In addition, Oak Hill has recently revised her series of adult workbooks and made them available as a free download, an impressive resource (highlighted below).

 In honor of her work and advocacy, AT3 Center News and Tips is mining Oak Hill and NEAT Center resources (among others) to create AT Tips for #SevenTimes.
 Each will highlight a tip, tool, or concept for improving communication and essential knowledge among persons with I/DD.
 After all …